 “He approaches life with a great sense of humor,” says Courtney.
 “He’s also very bold.
 We tell him all the time his boldness is persistence — that comes right along with everything he’s been through.
 We want him to do whatever it is he wants to do, as long as he gives everything his all.
 We’ve never watched him shy away from anything.”

-They also hope that he’ll be able to grow up in a world where people are more understanding of birth defects like spina bifida.
+His parents also hope that he’ll be able to grow up in a world where people are more understanding of birth defects like spina bifida.
 For Courtney, whose sister passed away at age 17 after struggling with the condition, the progress that has been made in spina bifida treatment options, as well as advocacy, is encouraging.

 The Williams family encourages other parents in their shoes to contact their local spina bifida associations for more information, and to meet other families going through similar experiences.
 They also talk about the importance of being an advocate for your child, even before he or she is born.